 - Move certain documents to electronic format / E-TUYS system

-Additionally, branches and liaison offices may be considered as alternative ways to establish a business in Turkey.
-Liaison offices cannot engage in any commercial activity and are not considered legal entities under Turkish law.
+Additionally, branches and liaison offices may be considered an alternative way to establish a business in Turkey, but liaison offices cannot engage in any commercial activity and are not considered legal entities under Turkish law.

 Although 100% foreign ownership is permitted (except in Radio & TV Broadcasting), most U.S. investment in Turkey is in the form of a joint venture or licensing operation.
-Most Turkish companies prefer to establish joint ventures with U.S. suppliers in order to overcome shipping costs and compete effectively against European counterparts.
+Most Turkish companies prefer to establish joint ventures with U.S. suppliers to manage shipping costs and compete effectively against European counterparts.
 Since 1996, European-origin goods have been largely duty-free due to Turkey’s Customs Union agreement with the European Union.
-Many U.S. firms have chosen local production to both penetrate and profit from the Turkish market.
-The sophisticated business infrastructure present in most major Turkish commercial centers (e.g. legal support, financial and consulting services) can greatly assist in forming joint ventures.
-Several major U.S. accounting/auditing firms, law firms and banks have established branches in Turkey.
+Many U.S. firms have therefore chosen local production to both penetrate and profit from the Turkish market.
+The sophisticated business infrastructure present in most major Turkish commercial centers (e.g., legal support, financial, and consulting services) can greatly assist in forming joint ventures.
+Several major U.S. accounting/auditing firms, law firms, and banks have established branches in Turkey.

-Most major express delivery companies like FedEx, TNT, DHL and UPS are present in Turkey and are commonly used.
-The most affordable and often the slowest international service is government-owned PTT.
+Most major express delivery companies including FedEx, TNT, DHL, and UPS are present in Turkey and are commonly used.
+The most affordable, but often the slowest, international service is government-owned PTT.
 Delivery times from the United States to Turkey vary depending on the type of delivery service used.
 Companies handle customs clearance and offer door-to-door delivery.
-Local courier services are reliable, fast and affordable, especially for in-country delivery.
+Local courier services are reliable, fast, and affordable, especially for in-country delivery.

-Companies can minimize the risks of doing business with a new or unknown customer or partner in Turkey by utilizing CS Turkey’s International Company Profile (ICP) service.
-An ICP provides up-to-date background information on potential partners, including bank and trade references, names of principals, key officers and managers, product lines, number of employees, financial data, sales volume, reputation and market outlook, all at a reasonable price.
+Companies can minimize the risks of doing business with a new or unknown customer or partner in Turkey by utilizing CS Turkey’s ICP service.
+An ICP provides up-to-date background information on potential partners, including bank and trade references, names of principals, key officers and managers, product lines, number of employees, financial data, sales volume, reputational risk, and market outlook, all at a reasonable price.

 The U.S. Commercial Service makes every reasonable effort to ensure the accuracy and completeness of the information that it provides to a company.
 We provide this information as an additional resource for a company to use in the exercise of its business judgment.
 The company should conduct its own due diligence before entering a business relationship or otherwise relying on this information would be at their own risk and consent.
 When utilizing the information provided, the company is responsible for complying with all applicable laws and regulations of the United States, including the U.S. Foreign Corrupt Practices Act (FCPA).
 The ICP service can provide useful information to a company in conducting its own due diligence but does not constitute U.S. Commercial Service certification or assurance of compliance with the FCPA.
 The U.S. Commercial Service is not liable for the consequences of any business decisions made by a company.